rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 ```

 > See that the error output, which is called a "stack trace", indicates with an ASCII-arrow that our second assertion is the one that is failing.
-> Thus we can be confident that that assertion really does help to ensure that we are counting y's correctly.
+> Thus, we can be confident that that assertion really does help to ensure that we are counting y's correctly.

 Restore `count_vowels` to its original form and rerun the test to see that `count_vowels` once again passes all of the assertions.